qmacro/cloud-platform-workflow-virtual-pilot/exercises/05/readme.md

 :point_right: Change the two references `workflow_OrderFlow` to `workflow`, i.e. both in the "requires" section of the module, and in the "name" section of the resource.
 Also change the "type" of the resource to `org.cloudfoundry.existing-service`.
 (You did something very similar to this in [exercise 02](../02#2-modify-the-mtayaml-file-to-reflect-the-existing-workflow-service-instance).)

-:point_right: Change the service-plan of workflow resource from `standard` to `lite`
+:point_right: Remove the `parameters` section of the `workflow` resource definition (it's not needed when specifying an existing service instance).

 The result should look like this: